JaredSeavyHodge/PowerShell-OSD-Tools/README.md

-# PowerShell OSD Tools WPF App
+# PowerShell OSD Tools with WPF GUI
 ### Uses Microsoft.Graph.Authentication module to register devices with Windows Autopilot

 I created this tool primarily for single device deployment during the Windows Out of Box Experience.
 It does not rely on the deprecated module Microsoft.Graph.Intune, or the Get-WindowsAutopilotInfo script from the PSGallery.
 Microsoft.Graph.Authentication is the only dependent module, which contains Invoke-MgGraphRequest to accomplish the import.